ethereum/hive/README.md

 validating all `go-ethereum` versions would be `--validate go-ethereum:`).
 Similarly you may request only a subset of validation tests to be run via the `--validators` regexp flag (e.g. running only the smoke tests would be `--validators smoke/.`).

+# Simulating clients

+`hive` supports a more advanced form of client testing called *simulations*, where entire networka of clients are run concurrently under various circumstances and teir behavior monitored and checked.

+Running network simulations is completely analogous to validations from the user's perspective: you can specify which clients to simulate with the `--simulate` regexp flag, and you can specify which simulations to run via the `--simulators` regexp flag.
+By default simulations aren't being run as they can be quite lengthy.

+Similarly to validations, end result of simulations should be a JSON report, detailing for each client the list of simulations failed and those passed.
+Likewise, if you wish to explore the reasons of failure, full logs from all clients and testers are pushed into the `log.txt` log file.

+Currently `hive` does not support simulating mixed networks (i.e. different Ethereum implementations).
+This will be expanded in the future when we learn a bit more about the tests people write and how those can be usefully checked against multiple client types.

 # Adding new clients